SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## fields

-<details><summary><small>Allows you to specify which fields to display and their order in the results of a query.
+<details><summary><small>The <code>fields</code> operator allows you to specify which fields to display and their order in the results of a query.
 Use a fields operator to reduce the "clutter" of a search output that contains fields that aren't completely relevant to your query.</small></summary>

 There are two fields operator modes: